maxwelljohn/deeper-playground/README.md

 When developing, use `npm run serve-watch`.
 This will start a static server and also watchers to automatically compile the TypeScript, HTML and CSS files whenever they change.

-To produce a minified JavaScript file for production, run `npm run build`.

-To push to production: `git subtree push --prefix dist origin gh-pages`.

-This is not an official Google product.